 PwC volunteers taught additional life skill classes in Chinese to students in two primary schools in Zhejiang.
 A big 'thank you' to PwC for sharing life skills lesson plans with their volunteers to use in our classes.
 In one school, our volunteers were invited to give out awards for students who were performing well in their English writing competition.
-One volunteer took to the stage and delivered a touching speech, encouraging all students to never give up their dreams.
+One volunteer took to the stage and delivered a touching speech, encouraging all students to children in rural China over a weekend or for a full week since 2007.
+In 2019, we took groups from PricewaterhouseCoopers, Bollore Logistics, and the Shanghai French School to teach children in Anhui, Jiangsu, Hunan, and Zhejiang.